 Without a lot of carbon-dating material, the meaning of much of this, and what went on here, is difficult to determine.
 In fact, we may never find answers, but there is a complexity here that compels visitors to try to imagine what was going through the minds of our distant ancestors.
 But one thing to note is that the circles grew less complex and skilled over time as new ones replaced the old, until finally the whole site was abandoned and with care, buried.
 This may have been the point when our Neolithic ancestors finally settled into sustaining themselves not with game animals, but with maintained crops — a whole different system and mindset as land became important as likely did the beliefs about the magic of how it all worked.

 Schmidt and his teams have exposed four of the sixteen circles and a visitor center and shelter are being created to handle the increasing number of visitors.
-Due to its significance, Göbekli Tepe will likely receive UNESCO World Heritage status in the near future.
-For now, bus tours bring groups to marvel at the stone circles.
-Professor Schmidt, meanwhile, has begun preliminary excavations of two more circles nearby.
+Due to its UNESCO World Heritage status, Göbekli Tepe received some necessary protection from tourist traffic including the roof and boardwalk.
+Bus tours bring groups to marvel at the stone circles.
+Professor Schmidt had begun preliminary excavations of two more circles nearby.
 Not to completely expose them, but to confirm his suspicions that the rest of the circles that remain buried are essentially the same as the four on display.

 “To excavate is to destroy,” says Schmidt.
 Parts of the site remain as he found them so that future archaeologists, perhaps with better technology, can be the first to uncover them and perhaps find something that current science cannot explain or analyze.
 So for now we are left with our imaginations and several millennia between us and the creators of this archaeological wonder.